haochenpan/CCM/README.md

 ### More Best Practices

 - download from the controller to local: `scp -i ./setup/id -r panhi_bc_edu@server_ip:VMCM/data ./data`
+- now we do ssh-keygen -m PEM -f id -C root on MacOS to generate SSH keys
 ### Future Works

 - the use of google cloud console & use a command to populate an instance